 Applying and interviewing for jobs often involves a lot of unknown and nerves.
 As we continue to hire to meet the demand for our therapy services, read some helpful info on our hiring process.

 Applying at Healing Haven is incredibly easy.
 Simply fill out the form on our Careers page and a recruiter will contact you!

-For the ABA Therapist position at Healing Haven, we look for candidates who meet the following qualifications:
+For the Behavior Technician position at Healing Haven, we look for candidates who meet the following qualifications:

 - Experience with children or teens—not required, only preferred.
 Maybe you’re a parent, or grew up with siblings and cousins.
 That counts as experience with kids!
 It’s a bonus if you’ve worked with kids with special needs as well.
 But again, not required.